locoframework/loco-rails/README.md

 #### Garbage collection

-When you emit a lot of notifications, you obviously create a lot of records in the database.
-In this way, your **loco_notifications** table may soon become very big.
+When you emit a lot of notifications, you create a lot of records in the database.
+This way, your **loco_notifications** table may soon become very big.
 You must periodically delete old records.
-Below is a rather naive approach, but it works.
+Below is a somewhat naive approach, but it works.

 ```ruby
 # frozen_string_literal: true